THE FOUNDING OF THE FRIENDS OF WEYMOUTH MUSEUM

 1987: plans were announced for the quite significant re-development of Commercial Road; new shops, new blocks of flats and a re-alignment of the quayside as well as the evolution of this part of the harbour into a new marina.
 The site of the old school was to be the Marina Headquarters.
 The old school had to be demolished and the museum would have to be either discarded or a new home found to house the now quite important collections and archives.

 Then in 1988: something quite remarkable happened.
-John Cannon, owner of Devenish Breweries, was in the throes of converting the old brewery into a shopping village and visitor attraction, later to be known as Brewer's Quay.
-He offered the FOWM space on the first floor and a 25 year agreement was drawn up to offer some degree of security to the collection and to the 'Friends'.
-Roger Dalton had been appointed as General Manager of Brewer's Quay and he also saw the value in having the museum stand alongside the 'Timewalk' visitor attraction and was thus highly supportive of FOWM group.
+John Cannon, owner of Devenish Breweries, was in the throes of converting the old brewery into a shopping village and visitor attraction, later to be known as Brewers Quay.
+He offered the FoWM space on the first floor and a 25 year agreement was drawn up to offer some degree of security to the collection and to the 'Friends'.
+Roger Dalton had been appointed as General Manager of Brewers Quay and he also saw the value in having the museum stand alongside the 'Timewalk' visitor attraction and was thus highly supportive of the FoWM group.
 By the spring of 1990, the 'Timewalk' had opened and the collection was safely housed and ready for the public once again.

-In order to maintain local interest, the FOWM organised monthly speaker meetings, an AGM and special events such as a charity auction to raise funds.
+In order to maintain local interest, the FoWM organised monthly speaker meetings, an AGM and special events such as a charity auction to raise funds.
 We even organised a big 'Weymouth History Day' at the Pavilion which was incredibly well attended; providing clear evidence that Weymouth folk certainly were interested in their town's colourful history.
-Eric Coetzee became the Editor of the quarterly newsletter which helped to keep members informed of activities and developments.
+Eric Coetzee became the Editor of the quarterly newsletter which helped to keep members informed of activities and developments until the end of 2006 when the current Editor, David Carter, took over.

 In 2000 Weymouth Museum was separated from the Timewalk in order to become eligible for conversion to a charitable trust, although this never happened due to the frequent changes of ownership of Brewers Quay.
 The 'Friends' continued to work closely with museum management, providing a pool of volunteers and organising events.
 The fund raising enabled the buying of equipment and collection items for the museum.

 I had been elected as Chairman from the beginning of the process and remained so until 2003, with Richard Crumbleholme remaining as secretary throughout that time.
 In 2003 a new chairman, David Riches, was elected who in turn handed over the baton to our current Chairman, Pauline Carter in 2015.
-Membership fluctuated but there was always a core of stalwart volunteers who kept the museum alive and offered a valuable asset to general visitors and local history researchers alike.
+Over the years membership has fluctuated but today membership is growing and providing a core of stalwart volunteers who kept the museum alive and offered a valuable asset to general visitors and local history researchers alike.

 Back to Homepage